Hi, I’m Ruward,

 Further topics I investigate are: (A) thought experiments in science, (B) economic prospects of nuclear fusion energy, (C) history and philosophy of measuring acceleration, (D) ill-structured versus well-structured problems, (E) visualisation, and (F) quantum Brownian motion and the laser-cooling of atoms.

-Teaching holds a special place in my heart, and I spend much time teaching at high schools and universities, which I find very rewarding.
-I work with both high school and university students, aiming to inspire a new way of thinking about science that connects history, philosophy, and discovery.
+Teaching holds a special place in my heart, and I spend much time teaching at high schools and universities, which I find very rewarding, especially looking to inspire thinking about science that connects history, philosophy, and the thrill of discovery.

 When I’m not doing any of that, you’ll find me rowing, cycling, bouldering, playing the piano, and reading as many books as physically possible.